 Vaginitis (Bacterial Vaginosis, Urinary Tract Infections, and Yeast Infections) – Bacterial Vaginosis, Urinary Tract Infections, and Yeast Infections are genital infections which straddle the STD boundaries because they are genital, and sometimes sexually transmitted or exacerbated by sexual activity, but they often can, and do, occur without a person having had any sex at all.

-STDs in Women – Less Common
+STD List for Women – Less Common

 Chancroid – Chancroid is a bacterial infection that produces genital sores.
 Chancroid is most common in men with multiple partners.

 Donovanosis – Donovanosis or granuloma inguinale is a rare bacterial infection that is spread through oral, vaginal, and anal sex.
 Symptoms include beefy, red ulcers on the genitals, and it is often mistaken for Chancroid or LGV.

 Lymphogranuloma Venereum (LGV) – LGV is more common in Central and South America than in North America.
 Every year, a few hundred cases of LGV are diagnosed in the US.
 However, the actual number of infections is unknown.
 LGV is more common in men than women.

 Nongonococcal Urethritis (NGU) – NGU (NonGonococcal Urethritis) is an infection of the urethra caused by pathogens (germs) other than gonorrhea.
 NGU is most often caused by chlamydia, a common infection in men and women.
 The diagnosis of NGU is more commonly made in men than women, primarily due to anatomical differences.